-The beautiful wine country of La Rioja is a fascination and historic region regularly featured on our luxury wine tours.
+The beautiful wine country of La Rioja is a fascinating and historic region regularly featured on our luxury wine tours.
 Rioja was demarcated by the area’s governing body, the CONSEJO REGULADOR, in 1926.
 The region extends for approx. 120 km along both sides of the Ebro River and is, at its widest, 50 kilometers, bounded by mountains on either side.
 The word “Rioja” is a derivation of the two words “Rio” (River) and “Oja” (name of a tributary of the Ebro, located near the region’s southwestern boundary).

 “La Rioja” has always been a vital part of Spain’s history.
 Phoenicians, Carthaginians, Romans, Moors, and finally, medieval Crusaders have all played a role in the area’s history.
 The Romans, however, made wine a part of their culture wherever they traveled, and La Rioja was no exception.
 Ancient sites of Roman wineries still exist in and around the area today.

 After the Romans came the Moors, and winemaking all but ceased.
-It wasn’t until after the famous “El Cid” liberated Spain, and medieval Christianity brought trade via the Crusaders through the region, that it flourished again.
+It wasn’t until after the famous “El Cid” liberated Spain and medieval Christianity brought trade via the Crusaders through the region that it flourished again.
 The Benedictine monks of Cluny in Burgundy, known for their viticulture, helped to establish three monasteries in the area.
 The vines they planted were mostly white grapes.
-In the fourteenth century, English traders acquired a taste for a local Rioja wine, which was a blend of white and red wines called Blancos Pardillos.
+In the fourteenth century, English traders acquired a taste for a local Rioja wine, a blend of white and red wines called Blancos Pardillos.
 Over time, the development of lighter reds came about satisfying eighteenth-century English and French courts.

 The French Invasion